Azure/device-simulation-dotnet/docs/API_SPECS_SIMULATIONS.md

 ## Add device in a simulation

-Add a device to a simulatiom using AddDevice method.
+Add a device with custom deviceId to a simulatiom using create method.

 Request:
 ```